 Okay, I see she is going to deflect that her partner exhibited poor bedside manner, and instead turn the tables and try to make me feel bad about waiting to have a prostate biopsy.
 I tried to explain my prostatitis symptoms and my urologist’s decision to hold off on the biopsy until the prostatitis symptoms were under better control.
 She wouldn’t listen to any of it.

 She then spent a good part of our appointment questioning the care of my urologist and the surgeon who did my prostatectomy.
-She told me that the surgeon who operated on me would operate on anyone with good insurance and that I never should have had surgery.
+She was dismissive of the surgeon who operated on me and told me I never should have had surgery.

 And that I should have instead been referred to her for radiation based on my prostate-specific antigen (PSA) level.
 She said that anyone with a PSA level of 47 has no chance of a surgical cure.
-By the way, there are no published studies that prove her statement.
+I’m not aware of any published studies that support her statement.

 I told her that the surgeon had told me about a patient of his who had a preoperative PSA of 300 and ended up having a surgical cure.
 Her response was a snide “that’s anecdotal,” implying it wasn’t true.
 Then, I stopped talking and let her continue armchair quarterbacking my experience based on what we know now.

 Arrogance is a trait that tends to run in doctors.
-I know this because I was pretty arrogant early on in my medical career, but this physician wasn’t early in her career.
+I know this because I was pretty arrogant early in my medical career, but this physician wasn’t early in hers.

 She reiterated her partner’s plan of recommending I start ADT immediately, followed by at least five weeks of radiation to the pelvis, regardless of what the Axumin scan showed.